ankurdubey521/EIF2/README.md

 It was mostly smooth scaling for this week after that, didn't really face any issue with the Merkle tree implementation.
 I was done with my assignments by Thursday.

 ### Epilogue: Uniswap and revelation of the "why" behind DeFi.
-[Denver](https://www.linkedin.com/in/denverjude/) the fellowship organiser, randomly invited us for a call on night on discord to discuss how things were going and similar stuff.
+[Denver](https://www.linkedin.com/in/denverjude/) (the fellowship organiser), randomly invited us for a call on night on discord to discuss how things were going and similar stuff.
 As we discussed stuff he introduced [Uniswap](https://uniswap.org/blog/uniswap-v2/), a protocol for providing onchain liquidity and token swaping in a completely decentralized way.
 I was intrigued, and decide to research into it further.

 I went through some of their [documentation](https://uniswap.org/docs/v2) and their [whitepaper](https://uniswap.org/whitepaper.pdf).
 At the heart of uniswap are it's liquidity pools, which are based on a constraint called the [constant product rule](https://uniswap.org/docs/v2/protocol-overview/glossary/#constant-product-formula).
 To state it simply, the product of the quantites of two tokens inside a pool must remain not change after a trade has been made.